Hard Region Aware Network for Remote Sensing Change Detection: Proposed Method

 where $\mathbf{D}_1^r$, $\mathbf{D}_2^r$, $\mathbf{D}_3^r$ are the enhanced features. $\mathrm{CA}(\cdot)$, $\oplus$, and $\otimes$ represent the channel attention, element-wise addition, and multiplication, respectively.
 Finally, $\mathbf{D}_1^r$, $\mathbf{D}_2^r$, $\mathbf{D}_3^r$ and integrated into one representation, and further concatenate with the prediction $\mathbf{p}_{2c}$ to generate final temporal difference features $\hat{\mathbf{D}}_3$ as,

-As shown in Fig.~\ref{fig:AR-CDNet}, three KRM are inserted in AR-CDNet to distill the fine-gained temporal change information into high-level features so as to fully capture the complementary information among multi-level temporal difference features.
-In this way, our AR-CDNet can provide more accurate change maps.
+As shown in Fig.~\ref{fig:HRANet}, three CKRM are inserted in HRANet to distill the fine-gained temporal change information into high-level features so as to fully capture the complementary information among multi-level temporal difference features.
+In this way, our HRANet can provide more accurate change maps.